 The Long Placement Protocol can be downloaded below.
 Summary of expectations of the long placement minister:

 - To meet with the student and the facilitator to set a schedule of activities.
 The total time given to the placement by the student should not be less than 60 hours, including travel time.

 - To review progress with the student informally at the half-way point in the placement and formally when the above activities have been completed.

 - To write a report on the placement, on a proforma provided.

-The Incumbent is a key person for a Reader in Training.
+The Training Minister is a key person for a LLM (Reader) in Training.
 Information and guidance is given in the document below.

-The Summer Placement prior to the final year of a Reader’s training is an important stage in their training.
-The incumbent is a key person.
-Information and guidance is provided in the document below, and also a feedback form for the incumbent at the end of the Summer Placement.
+The Summer Placement prior to the final year of a LLM’s (Reader’s) training is an important stage in their training.
+Information and guidance is provided in the document below, and also a feedback form for the Placement Minister at the end of the Summer Placement.